 2. They Opt for Private Banking

-Someone who’s got $5 or $10 million in their pocket isn’t going to walk into a bank and ask for a regular checking account.
+Someone who has $5 million to stash isn’t going to walk into a bank asking for a regular checking account.
 If they do, they stand to miss out on some valuable benefits associated with private banking services.
 Seeking out a private wealth manager or a financial advisor might make more sense when there’s a large amount of money involved.

 3. They Don’t Miss out on Chances to Grow Their Wealth